schrer/lycheeupload/README.md

 Ways to import the code would for example be to

-* load it as a [submodule like described here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+* load it as a [git-submodule like described here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-* Import it using [JitPack](https://jitpack.io/) and a build system/dependency management system (currently supported by JitPack: [Gradle](https://gradle.org/), [Maven](https://maven.apache.org/), [Leiningen](https://leiningen.org/), [SBT](https://www.scala-sbt.org/))
+* Import it using [JitPack](https://jitpack.io/) together with a build/dependency management system (currently supported by JitPack: [Gradle](https://gradle.org/), [Maven](https://maven.apache.org/), [Leiningen](https://leiningen.org/), [SBT](https://www.scala-sbt.org/))

 You can then use it in your project by calling the LycheeUploaderHttp-class.
-If you just want to copy the code without making it a submodule make sure that all dependencies specified in the pom.xml are available.
+If you just want to copy the code without making it a submodule or JitPack make sure that all dependencies specified in the pom.xml are available.

 The CLI application does not yet work, so you will need to write your own if you need one (pull requests will be gladly accepted) or wait until I get to implementing it.